 In-Person absentee voting shall be available on the forty-fifth day prior to any election and shall continue until 5:00 pm on the Saturday immediately preceding the election.
-Pursuant to § 24.2-701.1, the electoral board or general registrar may also provide for absentee voting in person on Sundays.
-Research to vote in person is close of business on the Saturday before the election.
-Any registered voter may vote at the time that he offers to vote in-person absentee.
+184 Pursuant to § 24.2-701.1, the electoral board or general registrar may also provide for absentee voting in person on Sundays.
+185 The deadline to vote in person is close of business on the Saturday before the election.
+186 Any registered voter may vote at the time that he offers to vote in-person absentee.
 The voter may choose to have ballot mailed, if mail application deadline has not passed.
-If the voter's address has changed, refer to Change of Address Section for examples.
+187 If the voter's address has changed, refer to Change of Address Section for examples.